Romeo Doubs: 2024

 On October 5, the Packers suspended Doubs from their Week 5 game against the Los Angeles Rams, after reportedly staying away from two days of practice due to frustration over lack of involvement in the team's passing game.
 Doubs would later state that he was dealing with "some things going on off the field" but that he could have done a better job of communicating with the team.
 Both sides expressed a desire to move forward after the incident.
 In his first game back from suspension, a Week 6 victory against the Arizona Cardinals, Doubs had two receiving touchdowns.

 In the third quarter of a Week 12 win over the San Francisco 49ers, Doubs sustained a concussion while trying to make a catch in the end zone.
 He missed the next two games as he worked through concussion protocol but returned for the team's Week 15 game against the Seattle Seahawks, donning a Guardian Cap for extra protection, and caught two touchdowns.
 He finished the 2024 season with 46 receptions for 601 yards and four touchdowns.

 Despite continuing to wear the Guardian Cap, Doubs sustained a second concussion in the team's Wild Card playoff loss to the Philadelphia Eagles on the road.

 2025

 In Week 4 against the Dallas Cowboys, Doubs caught a career-high three receiving touchdowns in the 40–40 tie.
+He finished the 2025 season with 55 receptions with a career-high of 724 yards and six touchdowns.

+In his final game as a Packer in the wild card round of the NFC playoffs on the road against the Chicago Bears, Doubs led his team with eight catches on 11 targets for 124 yards and a touchdown.
+The Bears won the game 31–27, despite the Packers having led 21–3 at halftime.

+New England Patriots

+On March 12, 2026, Doubs signed a four-year, $68 million contract with the New England Patriots.